spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/data-exchange.md

 <!--For more details about the Spryker Middleware Powered by Alumio, see [LINK].-->

-The Spryker Middleware Powered by Alumio is the foundation of the Spryker Integration Apps.
+The Spryker Middleware powered by Alumio is the foundation of the Spryker Integration Apps.
 You can also use it to build [custom integrations](#custom-integrations-with-alumio-connectors).

 ### Spryker Integration Apps